 One hundred and twelve of the computers in the June 2020 TOP500 list1 are equipped with NVIDIA graphics processing units (GPUs) based on the Volta, Turing, and Ampere microarchitectures.
 A prominent feature of these GPUs is the tensor cores, which are specialized hardware accelerators for performing a matrix multiply-accumulate operation.
-Here, in particular, we focus on the tensor cores available on the NVIDIA V100 (Volta microarchitecture) and T4 (Turing architecture) GPUs, which implement
+Here, in particular, we focus on the tensor cores available on the NVIDIA V100 (Volta microarchitecture), T4 (Turing architecture), and A100 (Ampere architecture)